 Text by the Architects

-> Designed for a young couple in a quiet Tokyo neighborhood, the 914 square-foot transparent house contrasts the typical concrete block walls seen in most of Japan’s dense residential areas.
+Designed for a young couple in a quiet Tokyo neighborhood, the 914-square-foot transparent house contrasts the typical concrete block walls seen in most of Japan’s dense residential areas.
 Associated with the concept of living within a tree, the spacious interior is comprised of 21 individual floor plates, all situated at various heights, that satisfy the clients’ desire to live as nomads within their own home.

-> Sou Fujimoto states, “The intriguing point of a tree is that these places are not hermetically isolated but are connected to one another in its unique relativity.
+Sou Fujimoto states, “The intriguing point of a tree is that these places are not hermetically isolated but are connected in its unique relativity.
 To hear one’s voice from across and above, hopping over to another branch, a discussion taking place across branches by members from separate branches.
 These are some of the moments of richness encountered through such spatially dense living.”

-> Ranging in size from 21 to 81 square feet, each floor plate is linked by various stairs and ladders, including short runs of fixed and movable steps.
+Ranging in size from 21 to 81 square feet, each floor plate is linked by various stairs and ladders, including short runs of fixed and movable steps.
 Stratifying floor plates in a furniture-like scale allows the structure to serve many functions, such as providing for circulation, seating, and workings spaces.

-> The short-spans allow for the thinness of the white steel frame.
+The short spans allow for the thinness of the white steel frame.
 Complemented by the thin white-tinted birch flooring, many wonders where the utilities are hidden.
 Some floor plates are equipped with in-floor heating to help during the winter months, while strategically placed fenestration maximizes airflow and provides the only ventilation and cooling source during summer.

 The HVAC and plumbing equipment and storage and lateral bracing are located in the thick, north-facing wall at the rear of the house.
 A full-height bookshelf provides additional lateral bracing and lightweight concrete panels integrated within the side elevations.

 Additionally, curtains were installed to provide temporary partitions that address privacy and separation concerns.